-The Coma Galaxy Cluster lies in Coma Berenices.
-The galaxy cluster is mainly in the centre of the image, and hundreds of galaxies are visible (you can see the annotated image but it may not help much since there are so many).
-There are at leas 1,000 galaxies in this cluster, with an average distance of about 330 million light years.
-The two large elliptical galaxies in the centre are NGC4874 and NGC4889.
-They are both very large galaxies, and are referred to as “supergiant elliptical galaxies.”
+The Coma Galaxy Cluster lies in Coma Berenices and contains at least 1,000 galaxies with an average distance of 321 million years.
+The two large elliptical galaxies in the centre are NGC4874 and NGC4889, and are “supergiant elliptical galaxies.”

 Moravian G3-16200 EC camera (on loan from O’Telescope), Optolong R, G and B filters, Takahashi FSQ-106 ED IV at f/3.6, Paramount MX.
 Acquisition with the SkyX unguided.
 Focused with FocusMax.
 All pre-processing and processing in PixInsight.
 Acquired from my SkyShed in Guelph.
 No moon, average transparency and seeing.